-Founded in 1962, the West Pasadena Residents’ Association is dedicated to maintaining and enhancing the character of our community and the quality of life in West Pasadena.
+Founded in 1962, the West Pasadena Residents’ Association is dedicated to maintaining and enhancing the character of our community and the quality of life in west Pasadena.
 The WPRA fulfills this mission by informing residents concerning current issues, representing the interests of our residents, and supporting the activities of others with whom we share interests.
 The involvements of the WPRA range from maintaining trees to maintaining city infrastructure, from traffic management to transportation, from architecture to development that enhances our community, and much more.

-WPRA also welcomes support from anyone interested the character or quality of life in our larger community.
+WPRA also welcomes support from anyone interested in the character or quality of life in our larger community.

 The WPRA boundaries